 sudo apt-get remove --purge openjdk*

 Step 2.
-Add the webupd8team Java PPA repository in your system.
+Add the webupd8team Java PPA repository to your system.

 ssudo add-apt-repository ppa:webupd8team/java